-Learn how to sew a show-stopping beach coverup with this free pattern and step-by-step sewing tutorial.
+Learn how to sew a show-stopping swimsuit coverup with this free pattern and step-by-step sewing tutorial.

 This is a sponsored post written by me on behalf of JOANN.
 All opinions and text are my own.